 Your doctor can then order additional tests to help determine what may be causing your symptoms.
 Some of these can include:

 During a polysomnogram, or PSG, your sleep is monitored for an entire night.
-This is typically done in a special facility.
+This is typically done in a facility.
 During the test, various body functions are monitored using sensors and small electrodes placed on your body.

 A PSG monitors: